TestRunnerSRL/bizhawk-co-op/README.md

 * **Ammo** Players' power, bomb, and arrow counts will all be synchronized
 * **Health** Any health pickups or damage taken will be applied to all players
 * **Rupees** Any rupees found or spend will be applied to all players
+* **Messages** Default/Verbose.
+Default is fine for most players.
+Verbose adds extra logging to the status window for debugging purposes.

 ## Setup
 There are two different methods to install.